Memory Loss, Memory Problems Anxiety Symptoms

-Memory loss anxiety symptoms can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Memory loss anxiety symptoms can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur “out of the blue” and for no apparent reason.

 All of the above combinations and variations are common.

-Why does anxiety cause memory loss symptoms?
+Why anxiety can cause memory loss

 There are a number of reasons why anxiety can cause memory loss.
 Here are four:

-3. Acute or chronic stress can cause the suppression of the hippocampus – the learning and memory area of the brain - making it more difficult for the brain to store and retrieve information.
+3. The stress response suppresses the hippocampus - the learning and memory area of the brain

 Short-term Stress Can Affect Learning And Memory